angel-marchev/sofiaPM10report.github.io/prediction.md

 rm(i)
 ```
 For testing purposes, we would separate all values except for the last one
 !!!
-NB: Here we can test vs the last day (August 14th, in case we have data for all clusters up to that date)
+NB: Here we test five times the dataset vs each of the 5 last days
 ```R
 if (!require(lubridate)) {
   install.packages("lubridate")